-Walkways to Westminster program is a college access program working with first generation, underrepresented 9-12th grade youth from Promise South Salt Lake.
+Walkways to Westminster program is a college access program working with first-generation, underrepresented 9 to 12th-grade youth from Promise South Salt Lake.
 The Walkways program entails mentoring both the youth and their families about the steps it takes to obtain higher education.

 What is required?

 - Team Building: Work together as a group with your mentees.
 The emphasis is on the team, not on the individual